-It’s more than a year now since Wi-Fi 6 routers first became available on the market — mine is the Asus RT-AX88U.
-Since then, the new wireless standard for your local network has proved to be quite confusing, especially when you try to match a router’s marketing specs and what it can realistically deliver.
+The first Wi-Fi 6 routers became available on the market in early 2019 — mine was the Asus RT-AX88U.
+Since then, the new wireless standard for your local network has proved to be quite confusing, especially if you want to match a router’s marketing specs and what it can realistically deliver.

-I’ll try to explain all that, and more, in this post.
+I’ll try to explain all about Wi-Fi 6, and possibly a bit more, in this post.
 By all, I mean just the parts that matter, not the technical details or the hype.
 Already in the know?
 This post is a good refresher.

 What is Wi-Fi 6?